Best local Festivals you shouldn’t miss

 PASSIGNANO SUL TRASIMENO

-25 MINUTES AWAY
+DISTANCE: 25 MINUTES

 The Palio delle Barche in Passignano sul Trasimeno recalls the feud between the Oddi and Della Corgna families that divided the lake towninto two factions, escalating into a battle, culminating in the total elimination of the Oddi family.
 The Oddi, in order to take control of Passignano, allied themselves with Siena.
 In 1495 a small army of exiles from Siena and Perugia occupied the castle of Passignano.
 Perugia’s reaction was so violent that the invaders hoisted boats on their shoulders and tried to save themselves by sailing in the direction of the islands, but in vain.
 The present-day Palio delle Barche takes its inspiration from that event of long ago.
 It is highly spectacular, and the only one of its kind.

 The race is split into three stages: the first and the third in water, the second on the land, with the contestants carrying the boats on their shoulders across the narrow streets of the historic centre.
 The race, which takes place on the last Sunday of July, involves no less than 160 contestants divided into four neighbourhoods